Our Technology

 First Vacuum

-Set jacket to 102°C. Apply vacuum for 1–3 minutes to remove air bubbles from the gel solution.
+Set jacket to 102°C. Apply vacuum for 1–3 minutes to remove air bubbles from the gel mass.

 07